 This can be a little uncomfortable for some people, but if you tell them you need to avoid dairy, then they can advise on the best drinks and dairy free milk options that you are good to order, and help you decide if you want a coconut milk latte, or a dark almond milk based hot drink.

 This is the best way to make sure you get the best dairy free Starbucks beverages for you.

 Do Starbucks syrups have dairy?

-Not all Starbucks syrups have dairy, but a few do.
-If you're lactose intolerant, you should avoid the cookie crème, toffee, and white chocolate syrups, but make sure to ask your barista before you order to make sure the syrups in the drink are dairy free.
+Not all Starbucks syrups have dairy, but a few do, such as the cookie crème, toffee, and white chocolate syrups, but make sure to ask your barista before you order to make sure the syrups in the drink are dairy free.

 Does Starbucks have dairy-free cold foam?

 Yes, Starbucks has released a new non-dairy cold foam with under 50 calories per serving.
 This is the perfect accompaniment for Starbucks non dairy drinks.